VWO Logo

 Image Source: Google Analytics

-They will show you how people enter your funnel, and which pages that cause visitors to leave instead of converting or continuing.
+They will show you how people enter your funnel, and which pages cause visitors to leave instead of converting or continuing.

-But GA can’t give you a holistic image of how your visitors interact with individual pages of your site in real-time.
+But GA can’t give you a holistic image of how your visitors interact with individual pages of your site in real time.

 For that, you need to use other, more specialized tools.
 With modern analytics tools such as VWO’s AI-powered free heatmap generator, you can track visitor attention and use this information to your leverage.